avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-linux/developing-with-vscode.md

 ## Test the build

-Test the build by pressing `Cmd + Shift + B`.
+Test the build by pressing `Ctrl + Shift + B`.
 Visual Studio Code should execute the `build.sh` script automatically.

 ## Test the debugging